BART's 15-step plan to welcome back riders

 BART’s Fleet of the Future provides for modular seating.
 BART is piloting a new configuration of seats that could potentially help create space between riders.
 One car has been reconfigured and is now in service.
 The dedicated wheel chair spaces remain.
 Updated CDC guidelines indicate coronavirus does not spread easily from contact with contaminated surfaces and that person to person contact is the main source of coronavirus spread.
 BART is looking at ways to create as much space to spread out as possible.
 BART does not plan to block off seats for use because it is difficult to enforce and is subject to vandalism.

 Step 5- Require Face Coverings

-BART will continue to require face coverings at all times for all riders ages over the age of 2 years, unless the rider is exempt per the State of California order.
+Face coverings on transit is both a federal and local requirement.
+BART will continue to require face coverings at all times for all riders ages over the age of 2 years.
 A face covering means a covering made of cloth, fabric, or other soft or permeable material, without holes, that covers the nose and mouth and surrounding areas of the lower face.
 All stations systemwide have extra masks available at the station agent booths for those who need one to ride.
 We’re also supplying officers and ambassadors with extra masks to hand out if necessary.
 BART will pilot face mask vending machines inside some stations.